What are you looking for?

 Faculties and Departments

-Undergraduate programs: Animation; Architectural Design; Art Teacher Education; Ceramics; Community Education; Fashion Design; Fibers; Film/Video; Glass; Graphic Design; History of Art; Illustration; Industrial Design; Jewelry and Metalsmithing; Museum Education; Painting; Photography; Printmaking; Sculpture; Studio Education; Studio for Interrelated Media
+Undergraduate programs: Animation; Architecture; Art Education; Ceramics; Communication Design; Fashion Design; Fibers; Film/Video; Glass; History of Art; Illustration; Industrial Design; Jewelry and Metalsmithing; Painting; Photography; Printmaking; Sculpture; Studio for Interrelated Media

 Bachelor Level Programs

-BFA in Animation; BFA in Architectural Design; BFA in Art Teacher Education; BFA in Ceramics; BFA in Community Education; BFA in Fashion Design; BFA in Fibers; BFA in Film/Video; BFA in Glass; BFA in Graphic Design; BFA in History of Art; BFA in Illustration; BFA in Industrial Design; BFA in Jewelry and Metalsmithing; BFA in Museum Education; BFA in Painting; BFA in Photography; BFA in Printmaking; BFA in Sculpture; BFA in Studio Education; BFA in Studio for Interrelated Media.
+BFA in Animation; BFA in Architecture; BFA in Art Education; BFA in Ceramics; BFA in Communication Design; BFA in Fashion Design; BFA in Fibers; BFA in Film/Video; BFA in Glass; BFA in History of Art; BFA in Illustration; BFA in Industrial Design; BFA in Jewelry and Metalsmithing; BFA in Painting; BFA in Photography; BFA in Printmaking; BFA in Sculpture; BFA in Studio for Interrelated Media.
 Estimated duration of study: 4 years for all of the above programs.

 Master Level Programs